 If this blog post has caught your eye, then you probably have some interest in using place-based data – excellent!
 Us too!
-There is lots of jargon and overlap when it comes to understanding the underlying geographies that data is published at, as well as the different types of areas that are used day-to-day across different organisations.
+There is lots of jargon and overlap surrounding the underlying geographies that data is published at.
+In addition, there are many different types of areas that are used day-to-day across different organisations.
+This resource untangles some of the jargon and introduces some of the intricacies of standard geographies.
+From LEPs to LSOAs, all will be revealed.

 When we talk about place-based data here, we are referring to the sort of data that we include in our Local Insight platform.
 This ranges from the well known Census and Indices of Deprivation data to a wealth of housing, health, crime and education data, to more specific datasets such as the prevalence of loneliness or the amount of green space per local area.
 (You can take a look at selection of the data we hold on our public site).